 The original site had attendance ups and downs over the years.
 Disneyland has expanded its rides over time and branched out globally with Walt Disney World near Orlando, Florida, and parks in Tokyo, Paris, Hong Kong and Shanghai.
 Sister property California Adventure opened in Los Angeles in 2001.

 Within a few years of Disneyland’s 1955 opening, Walt Disney began plans for a new theme park and to develop Experimental Prototype Community of Tomorrow (EPCOT) in Florida.
 It was still under construction when Walt Disney died in 1966.
 After Walt’s death, his brother Roy carried on the plans to finish the Florida theme park, which opened in 1971 under the name Walt Disney World.

 Walt Disney’s Wife, Children and Grandchildren

 In 1925, Disney hired an ink-and-paint artist named Lillian Bounds.
 After a brief courtship, the couple married.

-When Did Walt Disney Die?
+When and How Walt Disney Died

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!